vowy/FEND-project6/README.md

 # Install

-0. If you don't already, install npm.
+0. Must have npm installed.
 For more information about npm click [here](https://www.npmjs.com/get-npm).
 1. Open Terminal
 2. Input in Terminal the following to clone the repository and cd into the directory:
 ```